Shiny-Miner/dynamic_surf_ows_masters-expansion/README.md

 2. Try to identify any missing credits via pokecommunity thread (or old repo), if possible

-3. Populate a list of tradebacks/tradeforwards for Surf (Gen 1-3 Pokemon that get Surf in a different Gen), including Events

-4. Populate a list of Gen 4-9 Pokemon that get Surf
+3. Add Zangoose, Surskit, Masquerain as tradebacks

-5. Test all sprites in-engine (see Tha Code Mining Hub's #surf-overworlds-expansion channel, and "Checking in-game" thread)
+4. Test all sprites in-engine (see Tha Code Mining Hub's #surf-overworlds-expansion channel, and "Checking in-game" thread)

-6. Apply fixes from #6.
+5. Apply fixes from #6.

 =====================================================
 # Completed Pokemon